Trump appeals court nominee withdraws amid outcry over college writings

 Senate Majority Leader Mitch McConnell, R-Ky., announced that the nomination of Ryan Bounds had been pulled by the White House minutes before his confirmation vote was expected.

 Judicial nominations are rarely pulled at such a late stage, unless a nominee does not have the support to pass.

+Fox News has learned that Sen. Tim Scott, R-S.C., had determined he would oppose Bounds' nomination and spoke out against it at the GOP Senate luncheon Thursday.
 Republicans hold a narrow 50-49 edge in the Senate, meaning that one defection would be enough to sink a nomination.

 The White House said Bounds had withdrawn his nomination and did not elaborate.